Shamsmedhat/Onnmed/README.md

-# OnnMed Appointment Management System
+# Onnmed Appointment Management System

 This project is a full-stack web application built as part of the NNMED Practical Test.
 It implements an **Appointment Management System** with distinct user roles (Admin, Doctor, Patient) and functionalities such as user authentication, appointment scheduling, and management.
 The application is designed with a clean, user-friendly interface and a robust backend to handle RESTful API operations.